 Football

-Whatever the task, work at it with all your heart, as if working for the Lord and not for man.
+Whatever you do, work at it with all your heart, as working for the Lord and not for men.
 Colossians 3:23

 - Full Calendar